pillmuncher/yogic.cs/README.md

 ```csharp
 public static Ma bind(Ma ma, Mf mf)
 ```
-- Applies the monadic computation `mf` to `ma` and returns the result.
+- Applies the monadic continuation `mf` to `ma` and returns the result.
-  In the context of the backtracking monad this means turning `mf` into a continuation.
+  In the context of the backtracking monad this means turning `mf` into the continuation of the continuation `ma`.

 ```csharp
 public static Ma unit(Subst subst)
 ```
-- Takes a substitution environment `subst` into a computation.
+- Takes a substitution environment `subst` into a monadic computation.
   Succeeds once and then initates backtracking.

 ```csharp
 public static Ma cut(Subst subst)
 ```
-- Takes a substitution environment `subst` into a computation.
+- Takes a substitution environment `subst` into a monadic computation.
   Succeeds once, and instead of normal backtracking aborts the current computation and jumps to the previous choice point, effectively pruning the search space.